 Now the cryptocurrency exchange is readying for its fourth token sale: Matic Network, just ahead of Matic’s IEO.

-Matic network is a Plasma-based off-chain solution which brings advanced functions such as smart contracts on top of side chains.
+Matic Network is a Plasma-based off-chain solution that brings advanced functions such as smart contracts on top of side chains.
 This improvement can have a high impact on Dapps which will utilize the Matic network solution and could help them to compete with centralized apps.

 Matic is planning to conclude its fundraising rounds which included a Seed Sale round of $165K and an Early Supporter Sale of $450 K with a Public Sale (on top of Binance Launchpad) of $5 M which will account for 19% of the total tokens allocation.